What Researchers Did

 Canadian Relevance

 No direct Canadian connection identified.
-High altitude cerebral edema is not a Health Canada-recognized indication for hyperbaric oxygen therapy.
+High altitude cerebral oedema is not a Health Canada-recognised indication for hyperbaric oxygen therapy.

 Study Limitations

-As a case report of only two patients, these findings may not be generalizable to all children experiencing high altitude cerebral edema.
+As a case report of only two patients, these findings may not be generalizable to all children experiencing high altitude cerebral oedema.